Exciting News! Patrick McEnroe Joins the Sportime/JMTA Team! – read more

 in scientific and coaching publications and presented at national and

 international conferences.
-Dom and HPI joined SPORTIME and the JMTA in 2014.
+Dom and HPI joined Sportime and JMTA in 2014.

-Jeff Morys Director of U10 Tennis, SPORTIME RI
+Jeff Morys Director of U10 Tennis and Co-Director of Adult Programming, SPORTIME RI

 Mark Bowtell Associate Director, JMTA and SPORTIME RI